Open an image file

-As part of my year-long #StillStanding project, I post an average image of the spherical video recordings on Mastodon daily.
-These videos have black padding outside the fisheye-like images, and this padding also appears in the average image.
+As part of my year-long StillStanding project, I post an average image of the spherical video recordings on Mastodon daily.

 from PIL import Image, ImageDraw